LightAndLight/phil/README.md

-# lambda (to be named)
+# phil

 A pure functional programming language that compiles to PHP7

-This started as a toy implementation of the HM type theory, but has been turning into a full functional compiler project.
+This started as a toy implementation of the HM type theory, but has been turning into a full compiler project.

 Example program: